Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 External knowledge such as common-sense knowledge is a significant source of information when organizing an utterance.
 Humans associate current conversation context with their experiences and memories and produce meaningful related responses, such capability results in the gap between human and machine chit-chat systems.
 As discussed, the earlier chit-chat systems are simply variants of machine translation systems, which can be viewed as sequence-to-sequence language models.
 However, dialogue generation is much more complicated than machine translation because of the higher freedom and vaguer constraints.
 Thus, chit-chat systems cannot simply consist of a sequence-to-sequence mapping since appropriate and informative responses are always related to some external common-sense knowledge.
 Instead, there must be a module incorporating world knowledge.

 Many researchers devoted their research efforts to building knowledge-grounded dialogue systems.
 A representative model is memory networks introduced in Section~\ref{Memory Networks}.
-Knowledge grounded systems use Memory Networks to store external knowledge and the generator retrieves relevant knowledge facts from it at the generation stage~\citep{ghazvininejad2018knowledge, vougiouklis-etal-2016-neural, yin2015neural}.

-~\cite{tian2019learning} built a memory-augmented conversation model.
-The proposed model abstracted from the training samples and stored useful ones in the memory module. \cite{bao2019know} proposed a generation-evaluation framework which aimed to make both conversation participants know more about each other and develop a better knowledge selection strategy.
-An informativeness metric was proposed as a reward signal for strategy learning of knowledge selection in the reinforcement learning framework. \cite{zhao2020knowledge} built a knowledge-grounded dialogue generation system based on GPT-2.
-They combined a knowledge selection module into the language model and learned knowledge selection and response generation simultaneously.
+Knowledge grounded systems use Memory Networks to store external knowledge and the generator retrieves relevant knowledge facts from it at the generation stage~\citep{ghazvininejad2018knowledge, vougiouklis-etal-2016-neural, yin2015neural}.~\cite{tian2019learning} built a memory-augmented conversation model.
+The proposed model abstracted from the training samples and stored useful ones in the memory module. \cite{zhao2020knowledge} built a knowledge-grounded dialogue generation system based on GPT-2.
+They combined a knowledge selection module into the language model and learned knowledge selection and response generation simultaneously.~\cite{lin2020generating} proposed Knowledge-Interaction and knowledge Copy (KIC).
+They performed recurrent knowledge interactions during the decoding phase to compute an attention distribution over the memory.
+Then they performed knowledge copy using a knowledge-aware pointer network to copy knowledge words according to the attention distribution computed.

-~\cite{li2019incremental} built a multi-turn document-grounded system.
+Documents contain large amount of knowledge facts, but they have a drawback that they are usually too long to retrieve useful information from \citep{li2019incremental}.~\cite{li2019incremental} built a multi-turn document-grounded system.
 They used an incremental transformer to encode multi-turns' dialogue context and respective documents retrieved.
 In the generation phase, they designed a two-stage generation scheme.
 The first stage took dialogue context as input and generated coherent responses; the second stage utilized both the utterance from the first stage and the document retrieved for the current turn for response generation.
-In this case, selecting knowledge based on both dialogue context and generated response was called posterior knowledge selection, while selecting knowledge with only dialogue context was called prior knowledge selection, which only utilized prior information. \cite{chen2020bridging} argued that the gap between prior and posterior knowledge selection was large.
-Thus, they designed a Posterior Information Prediction Module (PIPM) to enhance the prior selection module and a Knowledge Distillation Based Training Strategy (KDBTS) to alleviate the exposure bias in the generation phase.
+In this case, selecting knowledge based on both dialogue context and generated response was called posterior knowledge selection, while selecting knowledge with only dialogue context was called prior knowledge selection, which only utilized prior information. \cite{wang2020continuity} built a document quotation model in online conversations and investigated the consistency between quoted sentences and latent dialogue topics.